Disclaimer: Dragon Age belongs to BioWare.

 She couldn't stand it any longer.

 The heat, the itching urge to get answers, the waiting.
 She was going to die if she didn't do something soon.

 She pushed sweat soaked hair out of her eyes.

 She had been sitting there for hours, waiting for the road to clear, waiting for the perfect moment, waiting for everyone to just leave.

 At first, she'd entertained herself by watching the Demons.
 They were interesting, but spying on them only fueled the fire that was rapidly burning away her patience.
 And watching them intently for almost two hours hadn't done anything to help her solve her puzzle.

 She peeked over the edge of the crate again, bare toes flexing in the dirt beneath her.
 The road was nearly empty, the blistering heat of the sun causing most of the Dock's inhabitance to seek shelter in Lowtown's pubs and brothels.
 If she was going to talk to them, now was the best time.

 She cautiously stood and inched her way around the cargo crates.
-She glanced about, making absolutely sure that the only people here were the Demons and herself.
+Glancing about, she made absolutely sure that the only people here were the Demons and herself.
 Her eyes fixed on the closest one, the one with armor, noting his spread legs and aggressive posture.

 She fidgeted nervously before taking a deep breath and stepping out onto the road.
 The path was hot and burned her feet, so she sprinted soundlessly to the shadow he was standing in.